valentin-mereau/YouTube-Exclusion-List-Builder/README.md

 * Moving the application to a more general exclusion list builder. [done]
 * Standalone executable for v2.0 [macOS done, Windows pending]

-v2.1 [working in progress]
+v2.1 [released]
-* Improve performance by using pandas' db feature to better manage the channels to process. [done - pandas appears to be heavy for the standalone executable. optimization have been done with another approach]
+* Improve performance ~~by using pandas' db feature~~ to better manage the channels to process. [done]
+* Standalone executable for v2.1 [macOS done, Windows pending]

+v2.2 [released]
+* Fix error output for some channels with empty description or unknown category [done]
+* New feature to detect language for channels without description based on their name.
+Output with low confidence.
+* Standalone executable for v2.2 [macOS done, Windows pending]

 ## License